From Release File (Windows)

 Tested for Windows11

-Make sure to have python (3.10 or 3.11) (Currently 3.12 is incompatible due to the version of numpy used) installed on your system and available in the PATH (There is a checkbox that you need to tick as soon as you run the installer to automatically do this).
-(If you have multiple version of python installed (including 3.12), make sure the first to appear in the PATH is a compatible version or set the PYTHON environment variable to the path of the compatible version in run-user.bat)
+Make sure to have python installed on your system and available in the PATH (There is a checkbox that you need to tick as soon as you run the installer to automatically do this).
+For server versions

 From github download the release file